danfuzz/samizdat/doc/language-guide/09-module-system.md

 provide other interesting and useful arrangements.
 For example, it is possible (and may eventually be desirable) to construct a module or intra-module loader which only depends on immutable data as input.

+#### Top-level variable environment in a module

+In addition to the normal global variable environment, a module file when evaluated has additional bindings to allow for a module to load itself as well as other modules.

+* `moduleLoad(path) <> module` &mdash; This loads the module indicated by `path` in the same loader which loaded this module. `path` is a "module path," that is, a list of strings which represents the fully- qualified name of the module.

+* `moduleLoader` &mdash; This is a reference to the module loader which loaded this module.

+* `intraExists(path) <> logic` &mdash; This checks for the existence of an intra-module file named by the indicated relative path (a string).
+It returns `path` itself if the file exists or void if not.

+* `intraLoad(path) <> . | void` &mdash; This loads and evaluates the
+  intra-module file named by the indicated relative path (a string).

+* `intraReadUtf8(path) <> string` &mdash; This reads the intra-module file named by the indicated relative path, interpreting it as UTF-8 encoded text.